Saving a classroom plant

 Neither Snow Nor Rain…*

 The first real snowstorm of the winter, as I waited for the bus.
 It was a busy morning, with a little help from technology.
-Some students had chosen to take a job qualification test in Spanish, so I found myself pointing Google Translate at their screens so I could provide hints.
+Some students had chosen to take a job qualification test in Spanish, so I found myself pointing Google Translate at their screens so I could offer hints.
 In another class, I used Gemini to generate random numbers to select writing topics submitted by the students.

 Endless Injustices